DAF201/DAF201/README.md

 finished "happy sugar life", now watching "Gambling Apocalypse"

 && I made all my "early age embarrassing history repos" public

+&& I archived all the repos I am likely not going to have further update on them

 > Some personal repos:
 >